HSBC says CEO John Flint to step down

 HSBC on Monday said its Chief Executive Officer John Flint, 51, will step down, saying the bank needed a change at the top to address "a challenging global environment."

-REUTERS: HSBC on Monday said its Chief Executive Officer John Flint, 51, will step down, saying the bank needed a change at the top to address "a challenging global environment."
+REUTERS: HSBC on Monday announced the surprise departure of its Chief Executive Officer John Flint, 51, saying the bank needed a change at the top to address "a challenging global environment."

+The change comes nearly one-and-a-half years after Flint took helm was announced along with its results, initially scheduled for later on Monday, which showed first-half pretax profit rose 15.9per cent.

+The lender also declared a further buyback of US$1 billion, defying some analysts' expectations it might pause its strategy of returning extra capital to investors.

 Noel Quinn, 57, the head of its Global Commercial Banking unit will hold the role of interim CEO, the lender said in a statement.